 On 19 March 2020, the French and Luxembourg authorities declared that the current situation linked to the coronavirus constitutes a case of force majeure.
-From Saturday 14 March 2020, the presence of a French resident cross-border worker exercising his/her activity from home in France should not be taken into account in the calculation of the 29-day rule (i.e., maximum number of days that a French resident working in Luxembourg is entitled to spend abroad for work while not being subject to tax in France on Luxembourg sourced employment income) as for eseen in the Protocol to the Double Tax Treaty signed between France and Luxembourg in 2018.
+Therefore, it was agreed that from Saturday 14 March 2020, the presence of a French resident crossborder worker exercising his/her activity from home in France should not be taken into account in the calculation of the 29-day rule (i.e., maximum number of days that a French resident working in Luxembourg is entitled to spend abroad for workwhile not being subject to tax in France on Luxembourg sourced employment income) as foreseen in the Protocol to the Double Tax Treaty signed between France and Luxembourg in 2018.
 This measure is applicable until further notice and additional information in this respect should be provided shortly.
 For further reading, click here.